open-component-model/ocm/docs/reference/ocm_add_references.md

 This command accepts reference specification files describing the references to add to a component version.
 Elements must follow the reference meta data description scheme of the component descriptor.

+The description file might contain:
+- a single reference
+- a list of references under the key <code>references</code>
+- a list of yaml documents with a single reference or reference list

 It is possible to describe a single reference via command line options.
 The meta data of this element is described by the argument of option <code>--reference</code>,